dogweather/forkful/content/en/ruby/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string is about converting text representing a date into a `Date` or `DateTime` object that Ruby understands.
-Programmers do this to perform operations like comparisons, calculations, or formatting on dates, which are common tasks in applications dealing with scheduling, analytics, or data processing.

 ## How to:
 In Ruby, the standard library provides direct ways to parse dates from strings using the `Date` and `DateTime` classes.
 Here’s how you do it using Ruby's built-in methods: